Skip to content

 SPECIALIZATIONS

-historic preservation (history, theory, and practice); public history; modern United States history and cultural geography; vernacular architecture; urban renewal; local history; rhetoric; environmental history and regulation; wildfire and architecture; political ecology
+Historic preservation (history, theory, and practice); public history; modern United States history and cultural geography; vernacular architecture; urban renewal; local history; rhetoric; environmental history and regulation; wildfire and architecture; political ecology.

 EDUCATION